anonaddy/addy.io/source/_articles/adding-an-additional-username.md

 You can add 1 additional username as a Lite user and up to 3 additional usernames as a Pro user for totals of 2 and 4 respectively (including the one you signed up with).
 You can currently only login with the one that you originally signed up with.

-You can also use the API to add new a new username.
+You can also use the API to add a new username.